-“Who in their right mind would put BUTTER in their coffee?”
+"Who in their right mind would put BUTTER in their coffee?"
 Inquired my friend.
-“Hey, don’t diss keto coffee till you tried it!”
+"Hey, don't diss it till you've tried it!"
 I responded.
-I made her a cup, and although she was pleasantly surprised, she said she still prefers milk. 🤦
+So I made her a cup, and although she was pleasantly surprised, she said she still prefers milk in her cofee. 🤦

 I can respect that, actually.
-I too enjoy milk in my coffee, and most mornings, I make myself cappuccino in my Nespresso machine with a (carefully measured) 1/4 cup of hot steamed whole milk.
-But I do like butter in my coffee – I just treat it more as a rich snack than as a morning beverage.
+I too enjoy whole milk in my coffee, and most mornings, I make myself a cappuccino in my Nespresso machine with a (carefully measured) ¼ cup of hot steamed whole milk.
+But I do like butter in my coffee too - I just treat it more as an occasional rich dessert than as my breakfast.

-This coffee, also known as “bulletproof coffee” or “butter coffee,” is creamed with a fat instead of with milk.
+This rich coffee is creamed with fat instead of milk.
 There are a few types of fat for you to choose from, and you can use more than one:

 In addition, one can add collagen powder, a sweetener, and flavors or spices (such as vanilla, cinnamon, or a dusting of unsweetened cocoa powder).